info441-wi21/course_info/README.md

 To Do!!!:
 Anirudth will be available ?? and ?? from X to Y at room W.

-To Do!!!:
-Bao will be available Mondays and Wednesdays from X to Y at room W.
+Bao will be available Mondays and Wednesdays from 1:30 to 3:30 at MGH440.

 Nigini will be available under request.
-(Please send a message with at least a day in advance via Canvas with a topic you need to discuss and a couple of times you can meet.)
+(Please send a message with at least a day in advance via Canvas with a topic you need to discuss and a couple of time slots you can meet.)

 ## Communication